Predictable Compression Failures: Order Sensitivity and Information Budgeting for Evidence-Grounded Binary Adjudication: Appendix B: Extended Methodology

 \subsection{B.1 Non-circular Validation Principle}

-We validate theory using observables not defined by our metrics: ground-truth likelihood/accuracy under permutation mixtures, the log-scaling of permutation-induced dispersion, and randomized dose-response of hallucination to information budgets.
+We validate theory using observables not defined by our metrics: ground-truth likelihood/accuracy under permutation mixtures, the log-scaling of permutation-induced dispersion, and a randomized support-dose experiment measuring changes in information-budget estimates and hallucination.
 The planners we introduce (B2T, RoH, ISR) are decision rules, not validation targets; their threshold (ISR$=1.0$) is fixed ex ante by the derivation and is not tuned on evaluation data.